-Interactive extraction option (default on) performs a two-step process: extract to a fresh temporary path, and then move content to output path; in this way
+Interactive extraction (7z /p7zip) option (default on) performs a two-step process for formats supported through the 7z / p7zip backend: extract to a fresh temporary path, and then move content to output path.

+In this way

 - 1) naming conflicts will be prompted interactively to the user, as in drag & drop extraction - 2) tree structure of files/dirs in the archive will always been replicated, as with "Extract" switch, and extra nesting levels will be automatically removed, as in drag & drop extraction - 3) in case of extraction errors, output will be automatically deleted, unless the user clicks on "Keep files" link in extraction progress dialog.